GDQuest/website/content/news/2019/11/make-your-first-godot-game-out/index.md

 The final course has about **60 lessons** and **6 hours of video content** in the extended edition.
 It comes in two versions:

 1. The **free edition** on our YouTube channel.
 You can already [watch the first part](//youtu.be/Mc13Z2gboEk).
-1. An [extended edition](//gdquest.mavenseed.com/courses/create-your-first-2d-game-with-godot-extended-edition
+1. An [extended edition](https://school.gdquest.com/products/your_first_2d_game_with_godot_3) is available at a low price.
-) is available for 9.95 USD.
 It gives you access to bonus tutorials, content, and directly supports our work.

 {{< youtube Mc13Z2gboEk >}}